artemkv/artemkv.github.io/cnns.md

 - In practice, instead of defining a filter as a 3d tensor and sliding it across an image, we pre-calculate the matrix where the same filter appears in every row at offsets that would match the correct areas of an image flattened into a vector.
 So in the end we are performing matrix multiplications

+## Convolutions as feature extractors

+- Why do convolutions work as feature extractors?
+The feature detection is based on edge detection
+- If image is a function, edges are rapid changes in this function
+- So one way to find edges is by taking a derivative: the peak of a derivative corresponds to the area of a function where it changes the fastest
+- What is derivative? `f'(a) = lim [(f(a+h)-f(a))/h] when h->0`
+- Since we don't have an actual function, we must estimate
+- If we take distance between 2 pixels as 1, we get `h=1` (and this is as small as we can go)
+- The convolution `[-1, 1]` matches exactly the `(f(a+h)-f(a))` part
+- However, we would be sort of looking at the derivative in between pixels
+- If we take `h=2`, this matches the filter `[-1, 0, 1]`; this way we are looking at 2 neighbors of a pixel, and estimate the derivative at the pixel itself
+- Unfortunately, images are noisy, and your derivative will pick it up, producing small random spikes in the middle of the otherwise flat areas
+- So it's often good to smoothen the image using a Gaussian filter before looking for the edges
+- This can be done, using a simple filter `[[1,2,1][2,4,2][1,2,1]]`
+- If you combine 2 filters, you get Sobel filter: `[[1,0,-1][2,0,-2][1,0,-1]]`
+- And, in vertical direction: `[[-1,0,1][-2,0,2][-1,0,1]]`
+- Edges, of course, go both ways, i.e. the peaks in derivatives can be positives or negatives
+- This is why it's useful to look at second derivative, which is zero at the points where the first derivative is having a peak, positive or negative
+- Second derivative is `f''(a) = lim [(f(a+h)-2*f(a)+f(a-h))/h^2] when h->0`
+- It's easy to see that, at `h=1`, this translates into a filter `[1,-2,1]`

+### Laplacians

+- Instead of looking at second derivatives, we might be interested in Laplacians, measure how much gradient if flowing in vs how much is flowing out, which produces `[[0,-1,0],[-1,4,-1],[0,-1,0]]` (positive Laplacian) or `[[0,1,0],[1,-4,1],[0,1,0]]` (negative Laplacian)
+- Basically, just another way to do the edge detection
+- Same as derivatives, Laplacians are very sensitive to noise, so again, it's a good idea to do Gaussian smoothening before detecting edges with Laplacians
+- Usually Laplacians are approximated using 5x5 - 9x9 filters

+### Fourier transform

+- If image is a function, we can do a Fourier transform to split it into different frequency components
+- In that case, edges will correspond to high frequency changes in the function
+- Turns out, we can do this with Gaussians
+- We looked at Gaussians for smoothing, but we could also think of Gaussian as a function that removes high frequencies
+- And if you subtract the result from the original image, you will see only high frequencies
+- Same way you can subtract 2 Gaussian filters from each other and capture any range of frequencies
+- This gives you the way to look at any frequency

 ## Inception Module (GoogLeNet)

 - In the past, most popular CNNs just stacked convolution layers deeper and deeper, hoping to get better performance